This post contains affiliate links.

 The solution is a modem router combo device.

-A modem router combo is just what you think.
-It’s a device that combines your modem and router into one piece of equipment.
-It functions the same way that a separate modem and router does in that it provides a connection to your internet service provider (ISP) and allows for wireless internet in your home.
+A modem router combo is a home networking device that combines the functionality of a modem and router into one device.
+It functions the same way as a separate modem and router does, in that it establishes an internet connection to an internet service provider (ISP) and broadcasts a wireless network.

 In this post we’ll take an in-depth look at modem router combinations so you can determine if it’s the right device for your home network.

 A modem and router combination device provides you with all you need to access the internet from your home.
 This includes connecting your home to your ISP, as well as providing a wireless network for your devices.